PeterCamilleri/CX16/vm/README.md

 "real" system.

-This dove tails nicely with the "onion" system model, where hardware and software are composed of many layers like an onion.
-Each layer of the system "wrapping up" the layers below it.
+This dove tails nicely with the "onion" system model, where hardware and software are composed of many layers like an onion; Each layer of the system "wrapping up" the layers below it.
 A VM is just such a layer.

+VMs take many forms so that it is no surprise that over the years, many names have been given to this concept.
+Some are:

+* Virtual Machine
+* Byte Code Interpreter
+* P-Code Interpreter
+* TIL - Threaded Interpretive Language, the most prominent being FORTH.
+* YARV - Yet Another Ruby Virtual machine
+* JVM - Java Virtual Machine
+* LLVM - formally known as the Low Level Virtual Machine.

+There too many to list here, this is a powerful and popular programming tool.